 There was a time in England and the Colonies (America) when racehorses were being bred that had such immense quantities of both stamina and speed that they were regularly raced four miles several times in a meet.
 These four-mile heat racers of yesteryear were the real stayers.
 What we breed today and call stamina-bred is just a shadow of the athleticism that these amazing creatures possessed.
 Let this article serve as a brief outline of the story of the greatest racehorse breed the world has ever seen.

 For the full story of these real stayers, the racing and sport dynasties they spawned, and the fantastic results in our day when critical mass is created in their lines see Legacy of Lexington.
-You will discover wherever there is excellence in sport that the sterling lines forged in the 1800s were the height of sport performance and are behind our best sport horses, both racers and Olympic style performers.
+You will discover wherever there is excellence in sport that the sterling lines forged in the 1800s were the height of sport performance and are behind our best sport horses, both racers and non-racing sport performers.

 [The famous four-mile heat match race between the Running Horse mares Fashion and Peytona 1846 at Union racecourse, NY]

 In England, before the Thoroughbred was a breed, King Charles II decreed that formal racing with heats was to be carried out every October at Newmarket Heath.
-The first race was run in 1666.
+The first race was run in 1666 in England.
 This was the beginning of the performance standards that would create the world's most successful racehorse breed: the Thoroughbred.
 Racing had been carried on long before this, and the 1500s though 1660 saw the remarkable English Running Horse being bred and competed widely (it was exterminated in both England and Ireland in a political purge led by Cromwell).

-Why is this important to sport horse breeders of today?
+As breeders these horses are interesting to us for a number of reasons: one of course is because they are the ultimate stayer, never has there been a faster racehorse for distance then these--nor a stayer that could sustain speed at such humongous distances.
 If we create 'critical mass' in those super athletic horses of yesteryear we will bring the stamina, speed and soundness to our foals--it is a certainty.
+(See Tesio Methods for where to find instruction on how to design pedigrees to achieve our goals).
 Which of us would not want a horse with endless stamina and soundness who could compete into its teens and even twenties?

 Did our racehorse breed become Thoroughbred as soon as some English Thoroughbred bloodlines were added?
 No, of course not!
 But there is a confusion that occurs from reading the old records, for the term 'thoroughbred' (pronoun--not noun) was used extensively in the 18th and 19th centuries on all species of livestock that had been carefully bred from superior ancestors to improve its qualities.
 So there were 'thoroughbred' sheep and cattle and hogs as well as horses.
 Over time the English racehorse became known as 'the Thoroughbred'.

 Our galloping strain of Running Horse, especially those bred for distance racing (stayers), made up most of what later became our American Thoroughbred in 1868 when the different racing standards (classic length races) were adopted and specific pedigree qualifications were designated (five generation of GSB registered stock).
 The setting of separate performance and breeding standards precedes breed formation.
+Be that as it may, things are more complicated than that.
+S.D.
+Bruce's American Stud-Book was the studbook accepted by the American Jockey Club as its official register.
+Unfortunately, Bruce registered many non-Thoroughbreds in it, actually my calculations show at least 50% maybe as high as 70% are not Thoroughbreds.

 [Boston, the American Running Horse who is considered the best racehorse of the 19th century: forty-one wins of forty-five starts, thirty of those races were four-mile heats.]